24 June 2022

-Many organisations have been forced to revisit their organisational design as a result of lesson learned during the coronavirus pandemic by both employers and employees.
+Many organisations are reviewing their organisational design as a result of lesson learned during the coronavirus pandemic by both employers and employees.
 This includes re-evaluating not just where roles are physically located, but how they are designed, how they are managed, and how they are measured.
 A move to hybrid working models is moving apace, aided by technology and a desire for flexibility.

 The manager as coach